oddcamp/kong-integrations/README.md

 	git remote add heroku git@heroku.com:kong-tictail-prisjakt.git

 ## Env variables
-You'll need to set TICTAIL_STORE_ID environment variable, which you can find [here](https://tictail.com/developers/documentation/api-reference/) when you're signed in.
+You'll need to set TICTAIL_STORE_ID environment variable.
+You can find it [here](https://tictail.com/developers/documentation/api-reference/) when you're signed in to your Tictail account.

 ## Important
 In order to import category (Kategori) and manufacturer (Tillverkare) to Prisjakt correctly, you'll need to stick with this convention: